apendergrass/LongRunMIP-dPdT/README.md

 # LongRunMIP-dPdT
-Code and partially-processed data for Kao and Pendergrass (in prep)
+Code and partially-processed data for Kao and Pendergrass, to be submitted to GRL

 The conda environment:
 ```conda create -n lrmipdpdt jupyterlab scipy numpy xarray matplotlib netcdf4 dask nc-time-axis seaborn cartopy scikit-learn pillow```